libreobjet/libreobjet.github.io/_objects/4.bouctje3/project.md

 advantage: minimal modification form the original design
 disadvantage: limited to 3 bouctjes on top of each other
 terms_of_use: bookshelf use only

-content: >
+---
 Designed to increase storage and then to organize your books.